-Grand Teton looks forward to welcoming visitors this winter.
-Learn to plan like a park ranger by following our list of the Top 10 Tips you should know before visiting the park.
+Learn to plan like a park ranger by following our list of the Top 10 Tips you should know before visiting Grand Teton National Park this winter.
 Limited services and seasonal road and wildlife closures make a winter visit far different than a summer experience.
 Plan ahead, recreate responsibly, and help ensure this iconic landscape may be enjoyed by future generations.

 1. Plan ahead, plan ahead, and did we mention...PLAN AHEAD!